wilsonwei123/command-line-experiment/README.md

 ## Collaborate
 If you would like to collaborate to this repository, please fork it!
 Then open a pull request, and it will be reviewed shortly.

+## Note
+This is a work in progress, and is not fully completed yet.
+However, it is still functional, and can be used.

 ## Acknowledgements
 The racing section was a spin-off on a project from codecademy.com "race simulator": https://www.codecademy.com/paths/c/tracks/functions-and-structures-in-c-sp/modules/structures-c-sp/projects/learn-c-race-simulator